koenderks/jfa/cran-comments.md

 This is a submission for version 0.6.5.
 In this version I have:

-* Added new functionality to the package via additional function arguments.
+* Added new functionality to the package via additional functions and arguments.

 ## Test environments